Mystery Theatre Unlimited logo

 Red Fox Agent U Renee Zelinski and Michael Moran Renee Zelinski as Calamity JoanVera Barton-Caro

 Finally, gender-dubious characters can be noted, but we will disregard these as a consideration for drag.
 Notable characters in this category would include Dee McCorkle’s portrayal of the sheriff with a five o’clock shadow, Montana Marie, in “Shoot-Out at the Double-U Dude Ranch” (show #8) staged in 1997, the survivalist Red Fox in “DOA in the Y2k” (show #17) from 1999, and the gender-neutral Agent U in “E.a.T” (show #28), which played in 2002.
 Dee later played her first drag character as Congressman Beauregard Jackson in “Tales from the Script” (show #30), debuting in September 2003.
-In addition, Renee Zelinski played the bearded cowgirl Calamity Joan in "How the West Was Dumb" (show # 57), debuting in September 2014, and Vera Barton-Caro understudied the same role.
+In addition, Renee Zelinski played the bearded cowgirl Calamity Joan in "How the West Was Dumb" (show # 57), debuting in September 2014, and Vera Barton-Maxwell understudied the same role.
+Again, like the Tooth Fairy character is clearly masculine but wears a tutu and is therefore not drag, clearly female characters with male attributes will be eliminated from consideration as drag.
+[Gender can certainly get complicated!]

 First Real Drag?